All Episodes

 Her life was fascinating.

-And it sort of goes against the grain of Americans to believe in in royalty, if you will.
+And it sort of goes against the grain of Americans to believe in royalty, if you will.

 But her life was phenomenal.

-Um, you know, and dealing with the likes of even Winston Churchill.
+Even welcoming the new prime minister just in the last week, you know, and dealing with the likes of even Winston Churchill.

-Think of the life that she has led and the times that she's lived through, and she's navigated through all of that, and including more recently, family issues, family troubles.
+Think of the life that she has led and the times that she's lived through.

-25 years ago, Princess Die dies.
+25 years ago, Princess Di dies.

 I mean, she's been through a lot in her life.